The Educational component of Experiential Education

 Each year’s Cleveland Life Institute students will engage in addressing a community issue in partnership with the ongoing work of other programs and governmental agencies.

-Our Community Project (2017-18 ) will be to evaluate and make recommendations for action regarding the problem of abandoned homes and properties in the city of Cleveland.
+Our Community Project (2017-18 ) evaluated and made recommendations for action regarding the problem of abandoned homes and properties in the city of Cleveland.

 How Cleveland’s Vacant Homes Violent Crimes and Lead Poisoning are Linked – CWRU Report by Rachel Dissell, The Plain Dealer

-This provides a learning environment that represents the opportunity of each class to work though a project over the course of a year to a point of completion.
+Our program provides a learning environment that represents the opportunity of each class to work though a project over the course of a semester to a point of completion.
 Students will work together along with faculty advisors and community leaders to utilize our faith based community in the process of rebuilding neighborhoods.
-The exact nature of our role will be presented the the beginning of the school year.
+The exact nature of our role will be presented the the beginning of the school semester.

 Management abilities, leadership skill, and teamwork projects will provide a learning experience that will find value in our students personal or professional life.